 Program requirements: For the United States or Europe specializations, there are thesis and non-thesis options.
 In both options, the student must declare a primary concentration in European or United States history, and a secondary concentration in another area of history or in a related field outside the department.
 Students in the archaeology and anthropology specialization may pursue the thesis option or complete a major research paper in HIS 591.
 For all specializations, an approved program will require 30 credits.

-United States or European History specialization program requirements: Of the 30 required credits, at least three must be from HIS 401, 441, or 481 and at least nine credits from HIS 506, 507, and 508.
-Three of these nine credits may be filled by a 500- or 600-level seminar in another department.
-The nonthesis option will require completion of a research paper in HIS 495, or, in exceptional circumstances, in HIS 591 with permission of the instructor and the graduate director or department chair.
-Admission to the thesis option will be granted after evaluation by the director of graduate studies and two faculty members who are familiar with the students first year of graduate work.
+United States or European History specialization program requirements: Of the 30 required credits, at least fifteen credits must be from HIS 506, 507, or 508.
+Courses with these numbers may be repeated if taken with different professors and/or on different topics.
+Three of these fifteen credits may be filled by a 500- or 600-level seminar in another department.
+Admission to the thesis option will be granted after evaluation by the director of graduate studies and two faculty members who are familiar with the student’s first semester of graduate work.

 In the nonthesis option, the student may earn no more than 12 credits in special readings (502, 503, 536, 537, and 588) and directed studies (591).
 Nine credits will normally be taken in the secondary concentration.
 A written comprehensive examination in the student’s primary and secondary concentrations and a follow-up oral examination are required.
 The examining committee will normally consist of two faculty members from the student’s primary concentration and one from the secondary concentration.
 In the thesis option, the student may earn a maximum of nine credits of HIS 599, a maximum of three credits of Directed Study (HIS 591), and a maximum of nine credits of special readings (HIS 502, 503, 536, 537, 588).
 Work in the secondary concentration may be limited to six credits.